heistp/antler/README.md

 #### Refactoring

+- reconsider allowing empty Runs (see NOTE in run.go)
 - convert longer funcs/methods to use explicit return values
 - consistently document config in config.cue, with minimal doc in structs
 - replace use of chan any in conn